itsmeow/Claimit-Dynmap/README.md

   * `claimitdynmap.command.claimitdynmapreload` - Grants permission to use `/claimitdynmapreload`

 ## Preferences
 This addon adds two user configs to ClaimIt than can be used to configure the color of your claims on the Dynmap.
-These can be configured using `/claimit config`.
+These can be configured using `/claimit config (configname) (value)`.

-  * `fill_color` (Default: 0x545454): Color to fill your claims with on dynmap (if changed applies after server restart)
+  * `fill_color` (Default: 0x545454): Hex color to fill your claims with on dynmap (if changed applies after server restart)
-  * `border_color` (Default: 0x545454): Color to outline your claims with on dynmap (if changed applies after server restart)
+  * `border_color` (Default: 0x545454): Hex color to outline your claims with on dynmap (if changed applies after server restart)